NavuluriBalaji/AI-CookBook/README.md

 #### See CONTRIBUTING.md for detailed guidelines.
 #### By contributing, you agree to follow our Code of Conduct.

-##🌟 Vision
+## 🌟 Vision

-#### The goal of this repo is to become a comprehensive AI knowledge hub —A place where builders learn, experiment, and share recipes that power the next generation of AI systems.
+##### The goal of this repo is to become a comprehensive AI knowledge hub —A place where builders learn, experiment, and share recipes that power the next generation of AI systems.

-##⚡ From Fine-tuning → Agentic Frameworks → Real-world Deployments ⚡
+> ##⚡ From Fine-tuning → Agentic Frameworks → Real-world Deployments ⚡

-## 📜 License
-## This project is licensed under the MIT License.